mgeraci/auto-hud/README.md

 ## Running the app
 The backend is written in python, and uses flask as the server.
 Dependencies are listed in requirements.txt.
-After clongin the project, you can `pip-install` them into a fresh Python virtual environment.
+After cloning the project, you can `pip-install` them into a fresh Python virtual environment.
 Assuming that you already have pip, virtualenv, and virtualenvwrapper installed, run the following in the project root: